carlos-el/EventPost-CCProject/docs/index.md

 As we are using python the task tool selected has been [invoke](http://www.pyinvoke.org/).
 It uses the file [tasks.py](./tasks.py) for declaring tasks.
 In each task we can declare a series of cammands to execute.
 Finally we can do `invoke <task>` to carry out the desired task.

-We created tasks for updating the dependencies file (requirements.txt), installing new dependencies, running test and creating coverage reports.
-Later on in the project we will be able to create tasks for building and deploying the project.
+We created tasks for updating the dependencies file (requirements.txt), installing new dependencies, running tests, building running and testing microservices containers, etc. All tasks can be found in the file [tasks.py](./tasks.py).

 ### CI tools: